james-priest/code-exercises/javascript_exercises/javascript-csharp/54-object-literal-vs-object-constructor.md

 > Output : John

-**Objects defined with a function constructor lets you have multiple instances of that object.** This means changes made to one instance, will not affect other instances.
+**Objects defined with the `new` keyword are created with the function acting as constructor function.
+Constructors function lets you have multiple instances of that object.** This means changes made to one instance, will not affect other instances.

+If a function invocation is preceded with the **new** keyword, it is a constructor invocation.

+> Note: It's good practice to name constructor functions with an upper-case first letter. (e.g. `Emp`)

 ### When to use one over the other
 If you need **multiple instances** of the object **use constructor function** where as if you need just **one instance** of the object then **use literal notation**.